 TGax editor: change 26.6.4.2 as follows:

-An ack-enabled A-MPDU is an A-MPDU with contents defined in Table 9-532b (A-MPDU contents in the HE ack-enabled single TID immediate response context).
+An ack-enabled A-MPDU is an A-MPDU with contents defined in Table 9-532b (A-MPDU contents in the HE ack-enabled immediate response context). (#20428, 20825)

 NOTE—An ack-enabled A-MPDU does not contain more than one of the following frames: QoS Data frames, Manage-ment frame that solicits acknowledgment.